 Set an AirPlay Onscreen Code (Older tvOS and AppleTV models)

 Create a specific code to AirPlay to the Apple TV.
 When an AirPlay-enabled device attempts to connect to an Apple TV with Onscreen Code enabled, you must enter the passcode shown on the TV into the device that’s attempting to connect to the Apple TV.

 Go to Settings > AirPlay > Onscreen Code > On

 Change the name of your Apple TV to something different and uniquely YOU.
 Go to Settings > AirPlay > Apple TV Name > Custom Name.

-This ensures that you and your neighbor(s) can tell your devices apart.
+This naming ensures that you and your neighbor(s) can tell your devices apart.

-And, if you’re not using any Bluetooth devices on your iOS device, try turning off Bluetooth, so you won’t see any of your neighbors’ Apple TVs.
+And, if you’re not using any Bluetooth devices on your iOS device, try turning off Bluetooth so that you won’t see any of your neighbors’ Apple TVs.